Skip to content

 UkraineUnited States

-DroneShield (ASX: DRO) will open its first manufacturing facility outside Australia through an EU-based contract manufacturer, scaling annual production capacity from $500 million in 2025 to approximately $2.4 billion by end of 2026 1.
-First deliveries from the European line are expected mid-2026, following a $49.6 million European military contract awarded in December 2025 2.
-The company has not disclosed the country or contract manufacturer.
+DroneShield is opening its first manufacturing facility outside Australia through an EU-based contract manufacturer.
+Annual production capacity will scale from $500 million in 2025 to approximately $2.4 billion by end of 2026.
+First EU deliveries are expected mid-2026, following a $49.6 million European military contract awarded in December 2025.
+CEO Oleg Vornik cited Europe's shift in counter-drone preparedness.

 With DJI and Autel locked out of new US certifications, Red Cat Holdings has parlayed military programme wins into the sharpest stock rally in the domestic drone sector this year.